 If you do book a room here, you’ll find it difficult to avoid any paranormal activity, with over 15 ghosts reportedly residing here.
 The most notable being Lady Alice Peckett, the wife of John Peckett, former Lord Mayor of York, and onetime owner of the inn.

 Many guests and staff members have laid eyes on Alice, wandering the cramped, dark corridors late at night and walking up and down the old wooden staircase.Hauntings of the Golden Fleece Inn

 Located on the borders of Bodmin Moor in Cornwall, this stunning 18th century coaching inn is well known for its tales of pirates, smugglers, and murderers.
 It gained worldwide notoriety having been the location of the novel ‘Jamaica Inn’ by author, Daphne du Maurier.

-Any location with such a long and colourful history is sure to have a ghost or two hiding within, however, the Jamaica Inn is overflowing with ghosts, and paranormal activity is rife here.
-So much so the inn run their own regular ghost hunts, and paranormal invetigators travel from all over to witness it firsthand.
+Any location with such a long and colourful history is sure to have a ghost or two hiding within.
+However, the Jamaica Inn is overflowing with spirits, and paranormal activity is rife here.
+So much so the inn runs regular ghost hunts, and paranormal investigators travel from all over to witness it firsthand.

 A few of the reports here contain disembodied voices talking in Cornish; the full-bodied apparition of a man in a hat and cloak; and phantom footsteps coming from empty rooms.
-There are of course more, we’ve only just scratched the surface!The Haunted Jamaica Inn
+There are, of course, more, as we’ve only just scratched the surface!Spend the Night Ghosts of the Jamaica Inn

 7. Ballygally Hotel, Co.
 Antrim, Northern Ireland